furious-programming/TreeStructInfo/README.md

 ref node Name
 ```

-The definition must contain a complete body of the node, terminated with the line with key phrase `end ref`:
+The definition must contain a complete body of the node, terminated with the line with key phrase `end ref node`:

 ```
 ref node Name
-end ref
+end ref node
 ```

 Declaration of the referencing child node may be located inside the main body of the tree or inside the body of the referencing node, but the definition must be outside them.